BatFaceWayne/POV_Surgery/README.md

 #### Fine-tuning demo code
 - [HandOccNet training and testing code](./HandOccNet_ft/README.md)
 ## Dataset Usage
 Please download the dataset POV_Surgery_data.zip at [POV-Surgery](https://drive.google.com/drive/folders/1nSDig2cEHscCPgG10-VcSW3Q1zKge4tP?usp=drive_link), unzip it and put it in a desired location.
+The depth scale convertion to meter is 5000.
 Please remember that if you wish to download and utilize our dataset, compliance with the licensing conditions is mandatory.
 Our proposed dataset contains 53 egocentric RGB-D sequences with 88k frames and accurate 2D/3D hand-object pose annotations.
 Here's a teaser of our dataset:
 | RGB-D and Annotation | Dataset Overview |
 | :---: | :---: |
 |  ![LongVideo](assets/images/teaser.gif)| ![ShortVideo](assets/images/samples.gif) |